abdolence/secret-vault-rs/secret-value/README.md

  - Automatically cleaning up its value after destruction in memory using [zeroize](https://docs.rs/zeroize/latest/zeroize/)
  - Prevents leaking in logs and stack traces
  - Stored as a byte array and suitable not just for string typed secrets
+ - Introduces additional functions with predicates to control the exposed border of exposed secret values and clean-ups: `exposed_in_*`.

 ### Working with the type: